thoughtbot/superglue/docs/utility.md

 getIn(state, '/posts.data.postId=0.comment.0.body')
 ```

-The above would find the first occurance where `postId=1` before continuing traversing.
+The above would find the first occurrence where `postId=1` before continuing traversing.